jiehuang2000/cancartnate_non_overlap_exons/README.md

 # cancartnate_non_overlap_exons

-Using RNA-seq data
+## This is an instruction of cancartnate the RNA-seq read depth data for exons from the same gene, and exclude genes with overlaped exons.

+### control group: Wild type cell; treatment group: healthy cell with SETD2 gene knockedout.

 from hg19 bed files of 5’UTRExon, CodingExon, 3’UTRExon, extract all genes with non-overlapped exons, and concatenate all exons

 ###1. make the bed file(in zinba format) : /proj/dllab/Jie/Catherine/RNA_seq/GENES_WITH_NON_OVERLAP_EXON.bed